motine/sta/README.md

 MAX(X, Y);

-// Returns a pseudo-random number between ​0​ and the highest positive number of int. int rand(); // You don't need to worrie about calling srand().
+// Returns a pseudo-random number between ​0​ and the highest positive number of int. int rand(); // You don't need to worry about calling srand().
 Sketchbook does it automatically for you.

 // Sketchbook includes the `math.h` library.
 Please see the API here: http://devdocs.io/c/numeric/math double fabs(double x); // All sorts of trigonometric functions